 Walker’s Rising Stars

-Created by Dr. Jeffrey Walker and the Pinellas Education Foundation, Walker’s Rising Stars Scholarship Competition is a yearlong initiative that helps students hone their audition and portfolio skills.
-Participants in Walker’s Rising Stars compete for college scholarships in categories like Culinary Arts, Dance, Instrumental, Theater, Visual Arts and Vocal Performance.
+Created by Dr. Jeffrey Walker and the Pinellas Education Foundation, Walker’s Rising Stars Scholarship Competition is a yearlong initiative that helps students hone their audition, portfolio and performance skills.
+Participants in Walker’s Rising Stars compete for college scholarships in six categories: Culinary Arts, Dance, Instrumental, Theater, Visual Arts and Vocal Performance.

 $ 750 K+ Scholarships awarded